pcbouman-eur/pcbouman-eur/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 This is the professional webpage of Paul Bouman.
-I am currently employed as an [Assistant Professor at the Erasmus School of Economics](https://www.eur.nl/en/ese/people/paul-bouman).
+I am currently employed as an [Associate Professor at the Erasmus School of Economics](https://www.eur.nl/en/ese/people/paul-bouman).

 From a young age, I have been fascinated by the innovations and possibilities enabled by computers, and I knew early on I wanted to study Computer Science.
 During my Bachelor's studies at Utrecht University, I did a minor in Artificial Intelligence and worked on software for AIBO robots.
 During my Master's studies on Applied Computing Sciences I wrote a [thesis on Recoverable Robust optimization](/assets/pdf/msc-thesis.pdf){:target="_blank"}.
 I did my PhD at Erasmus University Rotterdam within the [Complexity in Public Transport project](/projects/phd_computr) funded by NWO and completed my PhD thesis "[Passengers, Crowding and Complexity](https://repub.eur.nl/pub/100767)" in 2017.